 Fretting chords is one thing, but the same phenomenon is true for the fretboard’s upper ranges.
 With a smaller fret spacing, short scale guitars may be a bit more difficult to solo on past the 12th fret simply because there’s less room available for your fingers.

-If you take two guitars with different scale lengths, string them up with the same gage of strings, and then tune each to standard pitch, you’ll feel a distinct variance between the two as far as the string tension is concerned.
+If you take two guitars with different scale lengths, string them up with the same gage of strings, and then tune each to standard pitch, you’ll feel a distinct variance between the two as far as the string tension is concerned (you can check out our full guide to guitar strings here).

 This is because the shorter the scale length, the less tension is needed to get a string to ring out a specific pitch.
 Where this will be the most evident is when bending notes during a solo.
 You’ll find that the shorter scale guitars will need a lot less effort to get the notes you are bending up to.